maythamfahmi/CryptoNet/README.md

 You are more than welcome to contribute in one of the following ways:

 1. Basic: Give input, and suggestions for improvement by creating an issue and labeling it https://github.com/maythamfahmi/CryptoNet/issues
-2. Advance: if you have good knowledge of C# and Cryptography just grab one of the issues, features, or refactoring and add a pull request.
+2. Advance: if you have good knowledge of C# and Cryptography just grab one of the issues, or features, or create a new one and refactor and add a pull request.
 3. Documentation: Add, update, or improve documentation, by making a pull request.

 ### How to contribute: